 So, What Next?

-While most of the causes of your dog's stinky farts can be cured with a change in diet or eating habits, there are also a number of medications your vet can prescribe that may help.
-If your dog has really bad gas, the best thing you can do is take him in to see his vet to make sure there are no underlying medical conditions.
+While most of the causes of your dog's farts can be cured with a change in diet or eating habits, there are also a number of medications your vet can prescribe that may help.
+If your dog has really bad gas, the best thing you can do is take them in to see the vet to make sure there are no underlying medical conditions.

 Remember that no matter how stinky and annoying your dog's farts happen to be or how bad the jokes are, some gas is natural.
-If you are still worried, start trying to keep track of how often he passes gas and how stinky it is.
-This information can help your veterinarian to diagnose the causes of his flatulence and find the right way to deal with it.
+If you are still worried, start trying to keep track of how often your pooch passes gas and how stinky it is.
+This information can help your veterinarian to diagnose the causes of the flatulence and find the right way to deal with it.